Marlin Marlins: 1916 and 1917 - Central Texas League

+1923 to 1925 - Texas Association

 Minor league baseball returned in 1923, as the Marlin Bathers became charter members of the Class D level Texas Association.
 The "Bathers" moniker corresponds to the natural springs of the era that produced the hot, mineral water that brought tourists to Marlin, Texas in the era.
-The six–team league began play in 1923 with the Austin Rangers, Corsicana Oilers, Mexia Gushers, Sherman-Denison Twins, and Waco Indians Waco Indians joining Marlin as charter members.
-The Bathers finished with a record of 63–7, placing 5th in the Texas Association regular season standings.
-Playing under manager Walt Alexander, Marlin finished 14.0 games behind the 1st place Mexia Gushers in the final standings.
+The six–team league began play in 1923 with the Austin Rangers, Corsicana Oilers, Mexia Gushers, Sherman-Denison Twins, and Waco Indians teams joining Marlin as charter members.
+The Bathers finished with a record of 63–7, placing fifth in the Texas Association regular season standings.
+Playing under manager Walt Alexander, Marlin finished 14.0 games behind the first place Mexia Gushers in the final standings.

-Marlin continued play in the six–team 1924 Texas Association.
-The Marlin Bathers placed 2nd overall.
+Marlin continued play in the six–team 1924 Texas Association and ended the season as the league runner up.
+The Marlin Bathers placed second overall.
 With a 73–55 record under returning manager Walt Alexander, Marlin finished 11.5 games behind the first place Corsicana Oilers.
+The league held no playoffs Pitcher Charles Gressett of Marlin led the league with 22 wins.

-In their final season, the Marlin Bathers relocated, during the 1925 Texas Association season.
-On May 13, 1924, with a 7–15 record, the Marlin Bathers moved to Palestine, Texas and finished the season playing as the Palestine Pals, placing 5th overall.
-The Marlin/Palestine team finished with a 58–75 overall record, playing under managers Fred Pipkin and Tommy McMillan.
+In their final season of minor league play, the 1925 Marlin Bathers franchise relocated during the Texas Association season.
+On May 13, 1924, with a 7–15 record, the Marlin Bathers moved to Palestine, Texas and finished the season playing as the Palestine Pals, placing fifth overall.
+The Marlin/Palestine team finished with a 58–75 overall record, playing the season under managers Fred Pipkin and Tommy McMillan.

 Marlin, Texas has not hosted another minor league team.